 Increase in consumption will mean a rightward shift in the supply curve a rightward shift in supply is a bearish development.

-Can increase in consumption and fall in demand happen simultaneously.
+Can an increase in consumption and a fall in demand happen simultaneously?

 In order to understand the above statement, you can watch the video below:

-Post our discussion, it is always recommended to consider the factors influencing the demand into our price forecasting analysis.
-Despite the problem at quantification level, we should consider the impact of quantity demanded on the prices qualitatively and through model projections.
+Post our discussion, it is always recommended to consider the factors influencing the demand in our price forecasting analysis.
+Despite the problem at the quantification level, we should consider the impact of quantity demanded on the prices qualitatively and through model projections.